-Academic Integrity: Students enrolled all UT Arlington courses are expected to adhere to the UT Arlington Honor Code:
+Academic Integrity: Students enrolled all UT Arlington courses are expected to adhere to the UT Arlington

+Honor Code:

 I pledge, on my honor, to uphold UT Arlington's tradition of academic integrity, a tradition that values hard work and honest effort in the pursuit of academic excellence.
 I promise that I will submit only work that I personally create or contribute to group collaborations, and I will appropriately reference any work from other sources.
 I will follow the highest standards of integrity and uphold the spirit of the Honor Code.

 UT Arlington faculty members may employ the Honor Code as they see fit in their courses, including (but not limited to) having students acknowledge the honor code as part of an examination or requiring students to incorporate the honor code into any work submitted.
+If any exams are administered in a non-proctored environment, I reserve the right, at any time, to require a student to take or re-take any or all exams in a proctored environment.
+If I deem this necessary, the student is responsible for making the proctoring arrangements, subject to my approval.
+This policy applies to any and all assignments required in this course.

-Per UT System Regents' Rule 50101, §2.2, suspected violations of university's standards for academic integrity (including the Honor Code) will be referred to the Office of Student Conduct.
-Violators will be disciplined in accordance with University policy, which may result in the student's suspension or expulsion from the University
+Per UT System Regents' Rule 50101, §2.2, which states "Academic dishonesty includes, but is not limited to, cheating, plagiarism, collusion, the submission for credit of any work or materials that are attributable in whole or in part to another person, taking an examination for another person, any act designed to give unfair advantage to a student or the attempt to commit such acts."
+Suspected violations of university's standards for academic integrity (including the Honor Code) will be referred to the Office of Community Standards.
+Being found responsible for violating Regents' Rule 50101, §2.2 by the Office of Community standards will result in course failure.
+Violators will be disciplined in accordance with University policy, which may result in the student's suspension or expulsion from the University.